 Anyone with prior knowledge of digital marketing has heard of keyword intent.

 A few years ago, keyword intent played little to no role in search results.
-However, with the growing focus on SEO rankings, content strategists have now turned their attention toward keyword intent and its role in generating higher SERP rankings.
+However, with the growing focus on SEO rankings, content strategists have now focused on keyword intent and its role in generating higher SERP rankings.

-For one, knowing the keyword phrases helps you outrank popular brands and attract a large target audience to your site.
+Knowing the keyword phrases helps you outrank popular brands and attract a large target audience to your site.
 It also allows you to create tailored content without wasting time and resources.
-This article will address all your questions regarding keyword intent, its types, and how to utilise it to maximise your posts.
+This guide to keyword intent will address all your questions regarding keyword intent, its types, and how to utilise it to maximise your posts.

 What Is Keyword Intent?

 Before moving on to the types of keyword search intent, it is essential to know what keyword intent exactly entails.
-Simply put, search intent is why a user performs a search altogether.
+Simply put:

-Every time people want to look for information, they put certain words in the search query box.
+Every time people want to conduct a Google search for information, they input specific terms into the search query box.
 Google then redirects them to the search results and displays the most relevant content in order.
 The users can go over the different pages available until they find what they are looking for.

 For example, if a user wants to search for pancake recipes, they’ve got to type “pancake recipes” on the search engine results page, and various recipes will show up.
 Google focuses on ranking these searches in order of relevance, and this helps the user pick the most suitable content from amongst the top rankings.

 However, the search intent doesn’t just cater to people who want information.
 Sometimes, the intent behind the search is to look for a specific product or brand either out of curiosity or for commercial purposes.
 The difference in intent determines the Google ranking of these blog posts and articles.